GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-mutations/en.md

 ### Configuration

-Using “payload” object types for mutations in the schema can be configured as follows, in order of priority:
+Using payload object types for mutations in the schema can be configured as follows, in order of priority:

 ✅ Specific mode for the custom endpoint or persisted query, defined in the schema configuration